oldfolio/oldfolio.github.io/cli.md

 #### ELINKS
 If you enable one of the color modes, then \<shift\>-5 will cycle through the color schemes for that mode.

+You can toggle the numbering of hyperlinks with the period "."

 #### EMACS
 I keep my [Emacs notes](emacs.md) on their own page.